 NAVFAC SEMI-ANNUAL GRADUATE SCHOOL PROJECT LIST

 CEC Officer graduate thesis topics will be intentionally aligned with NAVFAC and/or NAVY strategy.
-In support of the National Defense Strategy, and in alignment with the goals of the Secretary of the Navy, and the CNO, NAVFAC will provide relevant and unique advanced education and research topics.
-Graduate student theses and project topics for CEC officers, including current and prospective Naval Postgraduate School (NPS) students, shall be selected from this list.
+In support of the National Defense Strategy, and in alignment with the goals of the Secretary of the Navy and the Chief Naval Officer, NAVFAC will provide relevant and unique advanced education and research topics.
+Graduate student theses and project topics for CEC officers, including current and prospective Naval Postgraduate School (NPS) students, shall be selected from the approved NAVFAC topic list.

 NAVY WORKFORCE INITIATIVES